hfzSolutions/traitus/VOICE_INPUT_FEATURE.md

    - Partial results update the text field in real-time
    - Final results are appended to the base text
    - Users can manually edit text while listening

+4. **Hold-to-Talk Implementation**:
+   - Uses `GestureDetector` with `onLongPressStart` and `onLongPressEnd`
+   - Automatically sends message on button release
+   - Keeps hold-to-talk mode active for continuous use
+   - Back button positioned on the right side for easy access

+5. **Smart Button Visibility**:
+   - Mic button uses `AnimatedSwitcher` for smooth transitions
+   - Hides when user starts typing (`hasText` is true)
+   - Shows when text field is empty and speech is available

 ### Configuration